WICG/file-system-access/EXPLAINER.md

 But even though we'd like to design the API to eventually enable all these use cases, initially we'd almost certainly be shipping a very limited API surface with limited capabilities.

+Additionally we want to make it possible for websites to get access to some directory without having to first prompt the user for access.
+This enables use cases where a website wants to save data to disk before a user has picked a location to save to, without forcing the website to use a completely different storage mechanism with a different API for such files.
+It also makes it easier to write automated tests for code using this API.

 ## Non-goals